-In Astratto explores fifty years of innovation in Italian abstraction, and presents a comprehensive survey of the myriad approaches to the subject that emerged during the key period from 1930 to 1980.
+In Astratto explored fifty years of innovation in Italian abstraction, and presented a comprehensive survey of the myriad approaches to the subject that emerged during the key period from 1930 to 1980.

 Abstraction developed in Italy out of the pioneering experiments of Futurist artists such as Giacomo Balla.
 It evolved through the incredibly varied work of many figures associated with the movement during the inter-war years; from the geometric imagery of Mario Radice and Manlio Rho and the singular and playful compositions of Osvaldo Licini to the dynamic, mixed-media constructions of Enrico Prampolini.
 This work influenced post-war artists belonging to groups such as Forma, including Giulio Turcato, Piero Dorazio and Achille Perilli.

 A rigorously geometric approach characterised the work of artists associated with the Movimento Arte Concreta, founded in 1948 by Bruno Munari and Atanasio Soldati: ‘Concrete’ painters who aimed to create an art that would be free of any allusions to the forms of external reality, grounded solely in the harmonious arrangement of geometric planes and colours.
 Reacting against this, artists such as Renato Birolli, Giuseppe Capogrossi and Emilio Vedova adopted a more painterly approach during the 1950s in accordance with the more expressive character of Art Informel.